harvardinformatics/informatics-website/docs/resources/Tutorials/how-to-annotate-a-genome.md

 A few examples are worthwhile to understand how to read the annotation tool decision tree.

+#### EXAMPLE 1: RNA-seq data available and whole transcriptome desired
+This represents a fairly straightforward path through the decision tree.
+You should run our Snakemake workflow (see below) for assembling transcripts with Stringtie and annotating CDS and UTRs with TransDecoder.

+#### EXAMPLE 2: no closely related genome with annotation and no RNA-seq data
+This represents another straightforward path through the decision tree, leading you to use BRAKER2, an implementation of the ab initio tool suite that only uses proteins from OrthDB to estimate HMM model parameters and provide hints for locations of splice sites for CDS.
+Note that, without a closely related genome or RNA-seq data, there is no way to annotate ncRNAs, i.e. you are restricted to predicting protein-coding features, hence why "None available" is the terminus of the path on the left side of the graph.

+### Caveats: plants!
+For plant genomes, especially larger ones with high repeat content, obtaining a high-quality  whole-genome alignment with other species (even those closely related to it) can be challenging.
+This can lead to poorer performance in annotation transfer tools (TOGA, Liftoff) than other approaches.
+Thus, for any path through the decision tree that ends with an annotation transfer method, one should confirm through a number of quality assessment metrics, in particular BUSCO scores (see below) that the annotation is of reasonably good quality.

 ### Integrating methods: a work in progress
 If, after testing a few different methods, you might discover that there is some degree of complementarity in the recovery of conserved single-copy orthologs, i.e. BUSCOs [see this paper](https://academic.oup.com/bioinformatics/article/31/19/3210/211866) for more details.
 The current challenge is *how* to go about doing this.
 There are few currently maintained tools for combining an arbitrary number of gtf/gff3 files into a unified annotation.
 One example is [Mikado](https://github.com/EI-CoreBioinformatics/mikado) although our initial exploration of it a few years ago indicated that the scoring scheme for picking high quality transcripts may lead to the erroneous removal of real transcripts, and a subsequent loss of BUSCOs.
 At a future date we will explore the integration problem more deeply, and perhaps even come up with a solution!
 In the meantime, Mikado is worth looking at.
 A simpler, different approach that will not lead to any data loss would be to add annotations from one method that are non-overlapping with a "base" annotation (the entirety of which you will retain) to that base annotation